RealTimeChris/simdjson/doc/basics.md

 `document` instances makes it easy to identify common JSON errors.
 Users can call the `current_location()` method on a valid document instance to retrieve a `const char *` pointer to the current location in the document.
 This method also works even after an error has invalidated the document and the parser (e.g. `TAPE_ERROR`, `INCOMPLETE_ARRAY_OR_OBJECT`).
 When the input was a `padding_string` or another null-terminated source, then you may use the `const char *` pointer as a C string.
-As an example, consider the following example where we used the exception-free simdjson interface:
+As an example, consider the following example where we used the exception-free simdjson2 interface:

 ```c++
 auto broken_json = R"( {"double": 13.06, false, "integer": -343} )"_padded;    // Missing key